-Chrysler 300C owners have reported 6 problems related to steering tie rod assembly (under the steering category).
+Chrysler 300C owners have reported 7 problems related to steering tie rod assembly (under the steering category).
 The most recently reported issues are listed below.

-The reporting person owns a 2007 Chrysler 300c.
+The contact owns a 2007 Chrysler 300c.
 The contact does not understand why the tie rods are loose at 39,000 miles.
 He found online that this was a common failure for the 300c.
 The vehicle is not under warranty; therefore, the manufacturer will not cover the cost of the repair.
 The contact stated that a crash could occur while driving due to the failure.
 The current mileage was 40,000 and failure mileage was 39,000.
-It was May.
-4, 2009 when this steering tie rod assembly issue happened.